nearst/laconia/packages/laconia-test/README.md

 ## Install

 ```
-npm install --save laconia-test
+npm install --save @laconia/test
 ```

 ## Invocation

-See `laconia-core`'s `invoke` documentation for more details on usage and API.
+See `@laconia/invoke`'s documentation for more details on usage and API.
 The arugments are exactly the same.

 ### Usage